pingcap/docs/how-to/troubleshoot/diagnose-map.md

 # TiDB Troubleshooting Map

-This document summarizes common errors in TiDB and other components.
+This document summarizes common issues in TiDB and other components.
 You can use this map to diagnose and solve issues when you encounter related problems.

 ## 1. Service Unavailable